gottacatchenall/ms_false_negatives/README.md

 ![This conceptual example considers a sample of the trophic community of bears, wolves, salmon (pink fish), pike (yellow fish), berry trees, and aspen trees.
 The true metaweb (all realized interactions across the entire spatial extent) is shown on the left.
 In the center is what a hypothetical ecologist samples at each site.
 Notice that although bears are observed co-occurring with both salmon and pike, there was never a direct observation of bears eating pike, even though they actually do.
 Therefore, this interaction between bears and pike is a false negative.](./figures/concept.png){#fig:concept}

+# Accounting for false-negatives in species interactions

-# How many observations of a non-interaction do we need to be confident it's a true negative?
+## How many observations of a non-interaction do we need to be confident it's a true negative?

 We start with a naive model of interaction detection: we assume that every interacting pair of species is incorrectly observed as not-interacting with an